benjaminion/upgrading-ethereum-book/src/book.md

 Who am I writing for?
 For people like me!
 People who enjoy understanding how things work.
 But more than that, who like to know _why_ things are the way they are.

-Although I am an Eth2 staker, and an Ethereum user, I am not writing primarily for stakers or users here.
+Although I am an Ethereum staker and an Ethereum user, I am not writing primarily for stakers or users here.
 Some of the generic material on [Staking](/appendices/staking) may be relevant (once I have written it), but you will find better help in places like the excellent [EthStaker](https://ethstaker.cc/) community.

 The scope of the book concerns (what I consider to be) the Ethereum&nbsp;2.0 protocol.
 Ethereum&nbsp;2.0 has become a less well-defined term recently.
 But for me, it broadly includes,

   - all things proof of stake and the beacon chain,
-  - the process of The Merge at which Ethereum&nbsp;1.0 moves to proof of stake,
+  - the process of The Merge by which Ethereum&nbsp;1.0 moved to proof of stake,
   - in-protocol data sharding, and
   - an array of potential future enhancements.